DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 end
 ```

-In this case you can override the function to change the value at runtime in the following way.
+In this case you can override the function in the following way to change the value at runtime.
 ```ruby
 def rport
   80